Pravargav/DSA_Note/DynamicProgramming-LIS.md

             }
         }

-        // Reverse the direction of nested loops and calculate the lengths of decreasing subsequences for (int i = n - 1; i >= 0; i--) {
+        // Calculate the lengths of decreasing subsequences for (int i = n - 1; i >= 0; i--) {
             for (int prevIndex = n - 1; prevIndex > i; prevIndex--) {
                 if (arr[prevIndex] < arr[i]) {